instana/instana-java-sdk/README.md

 }
 ```

-`spanId` is an unique identifier for the span.
+`spanId` is a unique identifier for the span.
 Define the root span of a trace
 with the same `spanId` and `traceId`; define child spans with a unique `spanId`,
 the `traceId` of the root span and the `spanId` of the span immediately
-preceding in the hierarchy as parentId.
-Trace Id, Span Id and Parent Id are
+preceding in the hierarchy as parentId. `traceId`, `spanId` and `parentId` are
 64 bit unique values encoded as hex string like `b0789916ff8f319f`.

 ```